English school Malta & Gozo frequently asked questions and information

 I don’t eat certain foods and/or I have allergies, what should I do?

 During enrolment at our language schools in Malta and Gozo you will be provided with the opportunity to inform us of this, so that we can provide and assist you with various options.

 Yes, you may purchase laundry vouchers in-house and we will take care of your washing for you.

 What should I do if I am not happy with my accommodation?

-You are always kindly requested to inform a team member of any issues, so that we can discuss solutions and/or further options with you.
+You are always kindly requested to inform a team member at the front desk or your BELS Gozo or Malta English school representative of any issues, so that we can discuss solutions and reach an amiable solution together.